keras-team/keras-hub/API_DESIGN_GUIDE.md

 [tf.text](https://www.tensorflow.org/text/api_docs/python/text) provides a large surface on TensorFlow operations that manipulate strings.
 If an low-level (c++) operation we need is missing, we should add it in collaboration with core TensorFlow or TensorFlow Text.
-KerasNLP is a python-only library.
+KerasHub is a python-only library.

 We should also strive to keep computation XLA compilable wherever possible (e.g.
 `tf.function(jit_compile=True)`).
 For trainable modeling components this is